Best Cable Trap Exercises For Strength & Size

 5. Seated Cable Rows

-Seated cable rows is an excellent exercise to build middle back muscles and this works on mid and lowers traps as well.
-It can be done with wide and narrow grips.
+Seated cable rows are an excellent exercise to build middle back muscles, which also work on mid and lower traps.

 • A pronated (overhand) grip tends to target the upper and middle trapezius,